 Note: Submittals must be of sufficient clarity and detail such that all departments are able to determine if they can support the request.
-Additional Information may be required.
+Additional information may be required.

-Project's Assessor Parcel Number(s): Street Address ZIP Code 007-573-06 & 08 1450 Mountain Street Carson City, NV 89703 Project's Master Plan Designation Project's Current Zoning Nearest Major Cross Street(s) Medium Density Residential SF-6 and SF-12 Mountain St. @ W. Long St./Ormsby Blvd. @ W. Washington St.
+Project's Assessor Parcel Number(s): Street Address ZIP Code 007-573-06 & 08 1450 Mountain Street Carson City, NV 89703 Project's Master Plan Designation Project's Current Zoning Nearest Major Cross Street(s) Mixed Use Commercial (proposed) SF-6 and SF-12 (NB proposed) Mountain St. @ W. Long St./Ormsby Blvd. @ W. Washington St.

-Briefly describe the components of the proposed project: In accordance with Carson City Municipal Code (CCMC) Section: 18.02.070.
+Briefly describe your proposed project: (Use additional sheets or attachments if necessary).
 In addition to the brief description of your project and proposed use, provide additional page(s) to show a more detailed summary of your project and proposal.
+In accordance with Carson City Municipal Code (CCMC) Section: , or Development Standards, Division , Section , a request to allow as a conditional use is as follows: